-As mentioned previously, the Company is accounting for its loan in accordance with ASC 310, "Receivables".
-Although Hollywood Casino Jamul opened to strong business and earnings volumes in October 2016, which met our expectations, results began to soften earlier and with a steeper dropoff than anticipated.
-Based on the actual performance of the facility and projections for the first half of 2017, the Company believes the Tribe is likely to be in technical default of certain financial covenant requirements with respect to debt to earnings ratios at June 30, 2017, in the absence of a waiver being obtained prior to such date.
-As a result, we have concluded our Jamul loan is impaired at December 31, 2016.
+Although Hollywood Casino Jamul San-Diego opened to strong business and earnings volumes in October 2016, which met our expectations, results began to soften earlier and with a steeper drop-off than anticipated.
+As a result, we concluded the Loan was impaired at December 31, 2016 and at all time periods subsequent to this date.
 A loan is considered impaired when, based on current information, events and projections, it is probable that the Company will be unable to collect the scheduled payments of principal and/or interest when contractually due under the terms of the loan agreement.
-Impairment is measured by the present value of expected future cash flows discounted at the loan's effective interest rate.
-An allowance for loan losses would be established in the event the carrying value exceeds the present value calculation previously described.
+The fair value of the Loan is not observable, nor secured by any significant levels of collateral.
+Therefore, the Loan is not measured using a practical expedient (observable market rate of interest or fair value of collateral) under ASC 310-10.
+As such, an impairment charge is being recorded to the extent the present value of expected future cash flows discounted at the loan's effective interest rate exceeds the carrying amount of the loan.
+The Company records interest income on a cash basis to the extent a reserve is not required for the impaired loan.